TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

 1. Once Copilot starts generating the response, monitor the process closely.
 Do not take any action; simply watch the progress.

-1. If Copilot Asks below question to create new Resource Group, please select similar kind of marked one.
+1. If Copilot Asks below question to create new Resource Group, please select the option similar to the one marked below.

    ![](../Sandbox-Environment-Guides/Images/Prompt-followup.png)

 1. After some time, Copilot may ask you a few questions.
 Review each question carefully and select the appropriate response.

-1. Select **Yes**, if any question prompts related to `F16` deployment.
+1. Select **Yes**, if any question prompts you to respond related to `F16` deployment.

    ![](../Sandbox-Environment-Guides/Images/b13.png)